mariopineda/electrical-principles-slides/markdown.md

 ---

 # Fuel Cells
-- Fuel and oxidant are continuously supplied frrom the outside while vaste products are removed.
+- Fuel and oxidant are continuously supplied from the outside while vaste products are removed.
 - Pros: High-efficiency of energy conversion, no harmful waste products, no need to recharge
 - Cons: Expensive, bulky, complex technology, fuel gases must be stored in high-pressure tanks, moderate power output
 - Use: The space shuttle and Apollo space program, military submarines

 [Video: What are fuel cells?](https://www.youtube.com/watch?v=Tk_iIzOUjTU)

+---

 # Batteries vs. Fuel Cells
 - Batteries: Spontaneous chemical reaction generates electricity